 In wasn’t long after that a series of unexplained symptoms began cropping up that resulted in pain, fatigue, increased difficulty walking and a host of other issues.

 Brian finally received an answer with diagnoses of hEDS and Multiple Sclerosis.
 After coming to terms with this reality, Brian remembered his commitment to modeling for his sons what it means to live fully regardless of your challenges.

 Brian says frequently, “My boys are watching me live my life.
 I don’t want them to see helplessness and hear excuses.
 I want them to see positivity, resilience and resourcefulness.”

 You’d be hard pressed to meet someone who can teach you so much about what it means to be human, with a generous spirit, no matter what life brings.

-Brian has managed to write 5 books and give dozens of presentations throughout the world on the topics of parenting and mindset.
+Brian has managed to write 5 books and give dozens of presentations throughout the world on the topics ADHD, Asperger’s, parenting and mindset.

-Learning from Brian through his Mindset Academy is one of the best things you’ll ever do for yourself and your family.
+Learning from Brian through his Inner Circle is one of the best things you’ll ever do for yourself and your family.